AdRoll/python-hll/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bumpversion patch  # or bumpversion minor, or bumpversion major.
-This will tag the code and increment/commit new version numbers.
+$ # Run bumpversion patch, or bumpversion minor, or bumpversion major.
+$ # This will tag the code and increment/commit new version numbers.
+$ bumpversion patch
 $ git push
 $ git push --tags
 $ make release  # use your pypi credentials